floooh/floooh.github.io/_posts/2020-02-20-sokol-gfx-backend-tour-metal.md

 - the 'registry pool' for Objective-C object Ids is created and filled with null
 references:
     - **[NSMutableArray arrayWithCapacity:]**
-- a 'Grand Central Dispatch' semaphore object for syncing the CPU and GPU side:
+- a 'Grand Central Dispatch' semaphore object for syncing the CPU and GPU side is created:
     - **dispatch_semaphore_create()**
 - a Metal command submission queue is created:
     - **[MTLDevice newCommandQueue]**